-A. Applicability:
+A. Applicability.

-Reclamation of all mined and quarried areas shall be in conformance with the 2012 Mining and Reclamation Plan as modified by these conditions of approval and the mitigation measures adopted for this Permit.
+Reclamation of all mined and quarried areas shall be in conformance with the 2016 Mining and Reclamation Plan.

-B. Timing:
+B. Timing.

-Commencement of reclamation in areas where mining is complete shall be initiated by the Permittee within 12 months of completion of aggregate mining operations within that area.
-Said areas shall be identified in the Mining and Reclamation Plan and/or the Project's Annual Mining Plan specified within the 2012 Mining and Reclamation Plan as amended.
-For the purpose of this Permit the Completion of Mining shall mean when identified or active Aggregate Mining

-Operational areas have reached the Limits of Vertical Excavation identified in the MRP and/or where they have reached the minimum ten (10) feet vertical separation from the regional groundwater potentiometric elevation prescribed by Mitigation Measure 4.8-2.
-The determination that Aggregate Mining Operations are complete in any given operational area of the Quarry shall be at the discretion of the Planning Director.
-Aggregate Mining Operations areas that have been determined to be complete shall be identified in the Operations Annual Mining Plan.
+Commencement of reclamation in areas where mining is complete shall be initiated by the Permittee within 12 months of completion of aggregate Quarry Operations within that area.
+Said areas shall be identified in the 2016 Mining and Reclamation Plan and/or the project's Annual Mining Plan specified within the 2016 Mining and Reclamation Plan as amended.
+For the purpose of this Permit the Completion of Mining shall mean when identified or active Aggregate Mining Operational areas have reached the Limits of Vertical Excavation identified in the MRP and/or where they have reached the minimum 10 feet vertical separation from the regional groundwater potentiometric elevation prescribed by Mitigation Measure 4.8-2.
+The determination that Aggregate Mining Operations are complete in any given operational area of the Quarry shall be at the discretion of the PBES Director.
+Aggregate Mining Operations areas that have been determined to be complete shall be identified in the Annual Mining Plan.